 The default interface is

 40G-CR4 (cannot decode interface information from ASIC), hence we have it.
 We ordered another kind of transceivers recommended by Cumulus – and it works!
-CR4 becomes SR4.
+CR4 has become SR4.

-Another one interesting problem faced with QSFP+ was using an adapter to connect both ends with 10G.
-This was needed because our DC provider didn’t have 40G ports to connect to.
+Another interesting problem we faced with QSFP+ was using an adapter to connect both ends with 10G.
+This was necessary as our DC provider didn’t have 40G ports to connect to.
 We use EdgeCore 6712-32X-O-AC-F in our spines layer which doesn’t have 10G ports, hence we moved to 10G over QSFP+ adapter (breakout cable).

 2 –> 3

-Most interesting part was migrating existing L2 network with almost full three racks in Singapore to L3.
-I picked using private AS per rack numbering from 65031, 65032, … This architecture allows keeping eBGP rules regardless if it’s an upstream neighbor or just a ToR switch.
+The most interesting part was migrating the existing L2 network with almost full three racks in Singapore to L3.
+I used a private AS per rack numbering from 65031, 65032, etc. This architecture allows keeping eBGP rules regardless of whether it’s an upstream neighbor or just a ToR switch.

 Existing infrastructure was built using separate sessions for IPv4 and IPv6 thus this option allowed us to migrate smoothly without any downtime by testing one protocol before switching to another.
-Before that, we had single exit upstream where we announced our prefixes.
-After setting up another one (for migration only) we needed to make sure traffic flows as expected to avoid asymmetric traffic using next-hop manipulation, AS prepends and so on.
+Before that, we had a single exit upstream where we announced our prefixes.
+After setting up another one for migration-only, we needed to make sure traffic flows as expected to avoid issues like asymmetric traffic using next-hop manipulation and AS prepends.

 This is an example of Ansible’s YAML hash to configure peers:

-This snippet is taken from one of the Singapore’s spine switches.
-You should notice that we use IPv6-only BGP sessions between internal peers for both protocols and different AS numbers for different racks.
+This snippet is taken from one of Singapore’s spine switches.
+Note that we use IPv6-only BGP sessions between internal peers for both protocols and different AS numbers for different racks.

-- Just like a power company shouldn’t change its voltage every year, we believe that our clients should be able to trust our service to be stable;
+- Just like a power company shouldn’t change its voltage every year, our clients should be able to trust our service to be stable.

 - Do NOT design network topology according to application needs.
-Today applications are smart enough to be network agnostic and adaptive to any infrastructure.
-If you care about your infrastructure do not turn it into unfrastructure.
+Today applications are smart enough to adapt to any infrastructure.